D-ShorelineS/ShorelineS/docs/source/Description_of_ShorelineS/How_the_model_works.rst

 approaches and geometrically complex volume reconstructions, a new Shoreline Simulation model (ShorelineS) was developed, which is aimed at predicting coastline evolution over periods of years to centuries.
-Its description of coastlines is of strings of grid points (see Figure 1) that can move around, expand and shrink freely.
+Its description of coastlines is of strings of grid points (see :numref:`fig-image001`) that can move around, expand and shrink freely.
 The coastline points are assumed to be representative of the movement of the active coastal profile, and hence are situated at the MSL contour.
 The model can have